beetbox/beets/docs/plugins/index.rst

   on regular expressions.
 * :doc:`spotify`: Create Spotify playlists from the Beets library.
 * :doc:`types`: Declare types for flexible attributes.
+* :doc:`thumbnails`: Get thumbnails with the cover art on your album folders.
 * :doc:`web`: An experimental Web-based GUI for beets.

 .. _MPD: http://www.musicpd.org/